root-project/web/manual/io_custom_classes/index.md

 };
 {% endhighlight %}

 The namespace directive instructs `rootcling` to include every type in the selected namespace in the dictionary.
+The enum directive includes the enumerator `myEnum`, which becomes known to ROOT's typesystem before parsing the corresponding headers, for example to for autoloading the library where it is defined.

 > **Note**
 >